rackerlabs/docs-core-infra-user-guide/cloud_config/compute/cloud_images_product_concepts/sharing_images/planning.rst

 another user.
 Examples can be licensed software, any unintended malware or suspicious software, or any copyright-infringing content.

-If you believe an image has been shared to you in error, or with malicious intent, please contact Rackspace at `cloudimageshelp@rackspace.com <mailto:cloudimageshelp%40rackspace.com>`__.
+If you believe an image has been shared to you in error or with malicious intent, contact Rackspace at `cloudimageshelp@rackspace.com <mailto:cloudimageshelp%40rackspace.com>`__.

 Creating Cloud Servers from shared images